 A lawsuit may allow your child to recover compensation for past and future medical costs, lost income, out-of-pocket expenses, emotional suffering, physical pain, and other damages.

-Begin protecting your child’s rights now by contacting Hupy and Abraham for a free, no-obligation consultation in our Cedar Rapids, Des Moines, or Quad Cities office or at a location that is convenient for you.
+Begin protecting your child’s rights now by contacting Hupy and Abraham for a free, no-obligation consultation in our Cedar Rapids, Des Moines, or Davenport office or at a location that is convenient for you.